 Ever since Estonia launched the e-Residency program, getting a local business bank account has been somewhat of a challenge.
 At best, it requires a personal visit and at worst, it is simply not possible.
 There used to be a lot of hope, however, as those in charge of the program kept promising remote account opening and more cooperation from the banks.

 This started to change back at the beginning of 2017, when rumors of account closures began to surface.
-Most of those affected reported being told by the banks that they did not have sufficient ties to Estonia and as such, were too great of a risk.
-Never mind that they are e-Residents, run Estonian-registered businesses, have local Estonian administrative contact persons and local addresses.
+Those affected reported being told by the banks that they did not have sufficient ties to Estonia and as such, were too great of a risk from a money laundering perspective.
+Never mind that they are e-Residents, run Estonian-registered businesses, have local Estonian administrative contact persons and addresses.

 Still, I thought there must be a logical reason behind those account closures.
-After all, most of those affected seemed to be CIS nationals and it is no secret that those countries are notorious for money laundering and fraud.
+After all, most of those affected, at least initially, seemed to be CIS nationals and it is no secret that those countries are notorious for money laundering and fraud.

 By late 2017, however, the problem had simply become too large to ignore or attribute to regular risk management practices.

 I started digging around and the data I found revealed the scale of the issue.
-Thousands of accounts had been closed since the beginning of 2017, the vast majority held by non-residents (e-Residents and non e-Residents alike).
+Thousands of accounts had been closed since the beginning of 2017 and into 2018, the vast majority held by non-residents (e-Residents and non e-Residents alike, all owners of Estonian businesses).
 Surprisingly, some were held by Estonian residents.

-Considering that only a little more than 5000 businesses have been established by e-Residents so far and that only a small percentage of those bank in Estonia (as opposed to using Holvi, TransferWise or the likes), the numbers are staggering.
+Considering that only a couple thousand businesses have been established by e-Residents so far and that only a small percentage of those bank in Estonia (as opposed to using TransferWise or the likes), the numbers are staggering.

 So staggering, in fact, that they put the very survival of e-Residency at risk.